yssource/rhai/README.md

 ```

 The concept of one single _operation_ in Rhai is volatile - it roughly equals one expression node,
-loading a variable/constant, one operator call, one complete statement, one iteration of a loop,
+loading one variable/constant, one operator call, one iteration of a loop, or one function call etc.
-or one function call etc. with sub-expressions and statement blocks executed inside these contexts accumulated on top.
+with sub-expressions, statements and function calls executed inside these contexts accumulated on top.
 A good rule-of-thumb is that one simple non-trivial expression consumes on average 5-10 operations.

-One _operation_ can take an unspecified amount of time and CPU cycles, depending on the particular operation
+One _operation_ can take an unspecified amount of time and real CPU cycles, depending on the particulars.
-involved.
 For example, loading a constant consumes very few CPU cycles, while calling an external Rust function,
-though also counted as only one operation, may consume much more resources.
+though also counted as only one operation, may consume much more computing resources.
+If it helps to visualize, think of an _operation_ as roughly equals to one _instruction_ of a hypothetical CPU.

 The _operation count_ is intended to be a very course-grained measurement of the amount of CPU that a script
 is consuming, and allows the system to impose a hard upper limit.